Highlander II: The Quickening LIVE! w/ Sam Richardson (HDTGM Matinee)

 I'll hold the mic.

 So he's the Highlander because he's from the Highlands.
+Everyone.

-Everyone talk to us like we're idiots.
+Talk to us like we're idiots.
+Yeah, man.

-Hey, hey, no, no, no, no, no, no, no, no.
+Hey, hey.
+No, no, no, no, no, no, no, no.

 No, no, no, no, no.

 Here's what's not happening.
+Here's what's not happening.

 We don't come bring the mic to you after you scream from the audience for you to condescend to me.